 A short assignment will be made available through Courselink after each lab, generally pertaining to the material from the lectures of the week before.
 You may work individually or in groups of up to three.
 If you do work in a group, the names of all members must be clearly present on your submitted work.
 Note: NO lab assignment will be given over Thanksgiving Weekend, or during the very last week of class.
-An intro assignment, given on September 11 and due on September 18, will be special (more information to come).
-Stay tuned for more information on labs in Courselink.

-Tests: Friday, October 2 5:00 - 7:15 pm Worth 15% of your grade
+Tests:

-Friday, October 30 5:00 - 7:15 pm Worth 15% of your grade
+Friday, October 15 Friday, November 12 6:00 - 8:00 pm 6:00 - 8:00 pm

-Friday, November 20 5:00 - 7:15 pm Worth 15% of your grade
+Worth 15% of your grade Worth 25% of your grade

-Tests will be open-book.
-For some parts, you will have the opportunity to collaborate with other students.
+Tests will be virtual, unmonitored, and open-book.

+For some parts, you may have the opportunity to collaborate with other students.
 However, you are responsible for understanding the logic behind any written solutions.
 If the TAs or myself are unclear about your understanding for a provided solution, based on what you have written down, we reserve the right to contact you through email to schedule a friendly and short (~5 minute) virtual meeting to discuss the test.
 Your grade may go up or down based on this discussion!
 Not replying to this email may result in the loss of marks, so keep your eyes open for it.
+The use of Chegg or any other quick-help websites is strictly prohibited.
+Please note that it is much easier to detect a "Chegg answer" than you might think.
+Be smart about the choices that you make.